 n = 1.25 * 1017cm-2 *(964.769cm-1-VLOPC measurement)

 As the carrier concentration increases, the interaction between atoms and the lattice increases, which makes the Raman peak blue shift (smaller), the intensity decreases, and the width increases.
-This method is not as accurate as other methods and can only be used as an aid to analyse the distribution of silicon carbide crystals.
+This method is not as accurate as other methods and can only be used as an aid to analyze the silicon carbide crystal distribution.

-3. Why not Use XRD to Measure Silicon Carbide Crystals Distribution?
+3. Why not Use XRD to Measure Silicon Carbide Crystal Distribution?

 To meet the diffraction conditions, Bragg formula can be applied: 2dsinθ=nλ.